If someone will ask, “Is Math difficult?” Some people will automatically answer, “Yes! Very hard!”

 There are three steps: Concrete, Pictorial, and Abstract.
 CPA Approach is one of the fundamental theory used in the development of Singaporean Math.

 Concrete is the “doing” stage where they use concrete objects as the model.
 In school, the teachers use the traditional way of teaching, where teachers demonstrate how to solve the problems but in CPA approach it brings math concepts into reality by allowing students to experience and use some concrete materials in solving by themselves.

 Amber has 4 peso coins and her mother give another 2 peso coins.
 How much peso coins does she have?

 In this step, there are no numbers only the materials needed.
-After this they will proceed to visual representation of the problem.
+After this, they will proceed to the visual representation of the problem.
 It is called Pictorial Approach.

-Pictorial is the “seeing” stage where the children sees the representations of the objects from the model problems.
+The pictorial is the “seeing” stage where the children see the representations of the objects from the model problems.
 It encourages children to see a mental connection between the physical objects and abstract concepts by looking at the pictures, circles, or any model that represents the objects.
 Building or drawing a model makes it easier for children to visualize the problem, especially in fractions.

 Bar modeling is a pictorial method used to solve word problems in arithmetic.